hzoo/contributors-on-github/README.md

 If necessary, you may want to create or get a "access token" that uses the `public_repo` permission if you want to use a 30/min rate limit instead of 10/min.

+> If you want to use this on private repos then you'll need to add the `repo` permission instead.

 <img src="options.png" alt="options" height="300px">

 #### Permissions